Zambia Airways: Zambia Airways Corporation (1967–1994)

 The contract for managerial and technical assistance with Aer Lingus ended in March 1982, when a three-year agreement for the provision of operational and technical expertise was signed with Ethiopian Airlines.
 After reorganisation, Zambia Airways became a subsidiary of the government-owned Zambian Industrial and Mining Corporation in April 1982.
 A Boeing 727-200 was added to the fleet in 1983.
 On 4 July 1983, an HS-748, 9J-ADM, was involved in an accident in Kasaba with no serious injuries to the 46 people aboard.
 Zambia Airways became the sixth African customer for the DC-10 when an order for a 203-seater aircraft was placed in the first quarter of 1984.
 On 31 July 1984, the airline accepted the DC-10.
 The wide-bodied trijet was deployed on the European corridor.
 Simultaneously, the Mauritius service was extended to Bombay in cooperation with Air India.
 At March 1985, Patrick Chisanga held the chairman position and the number of employees was 1,666.
 At this time, the airline undertook scheduled passenger and cargo services radiating from Lusaka to a number of domestic points and to Bombay, Dar-es-Salaam, Harare, Johannesburg, Larnaca, London, Mauritius, Nairobi and Rome with a fleet of one DC-10-30, four Boeing 707-320Cs, one Boeing 737-200 and two HS-748s.
 In December 1985, two Boeing 707-320Cs were transferred to NACZ.

+Aimed at returning the carrier to profitability, Lufthansa was hired in January 1986 to carry out a study over the performance of the technical and operational departments.
+In September the same year, Godfrey M. Mulundika was appointed as managing director.
+Two ATR-42s were ordered in 1987.
+In April 1988, the company launched flights to New York via Monrovia on the DC-10.
+The service grew popular with South Africans, who travelled from Johannesburg to Lusaka on a Zambia Airways or South African Airways flight.
+This journey was the quickest route from South Africa to the United States; because of apartheid, the US had prohibited direct flights between the countries in 1986.
+While the Zambian government also opposed apartheid, the country was facing economic hardship and needed the money that Zambia Airways was earning from the route.
+A lounge was constructed in the Lusaka airport for the passengers changing planes.